 This bacterial load measurement is not a standalone diagnosis but part of a bigger clinical picture.
 Here’s what it typically implies:

-• Active Infection: Patients with symptoms such as fever, flank pain, or cloudy urine plus counts in this range often require antibiotic treatment.
+- Possible Active Infection: Patients with symptoms such as fever, flank pain, burning urination, or cloudy urine plus counts in this range may require treatment after clinician review.

-• Colonization vs Infection: Some individuals may carry E. faecalis without symptoms; counts below 100,000 CFU/mL might represent colonization rather than true infection.
+- Colonization vs Infection: Some individuals may carry E. faecalis without symptoms; counts below or even around 100,000 CFU/mL do not automatically prove a true UTI in every case.

-Physicians rely on these data points along with urinalysis indicators like leukocyte esterase and nitrites to make informed decisions.
+Physicians rely on these data points along with urinalysis indicators like white blood cells, leukocyte esterase, and the overall clinical presentation to make informed decisions.

 Bacterial Count Thresholds for Urinary Tract Infections

-These thresholds help differentiate between contamination and true infection but must be interpreted alongside symptoms.
+These thresholds help differentiate between contamination and true infection, but they should never be interpreted in isolation from symptoms and specimen quality.

 Treatment Implications of Detecting Enterococcus Faecalis at These Levels